sohlich/sohlich-site/content/post/go_makefile.md

 +++
+date = "2017-09-18T18:32:54+02:00"
+title = "Golang: Don’t afraid of makefiles" draft = true thumbnail = "/img/blog/gomakefile/back.jpeg"
 categories = [
+    "golang"
 ]
-date = "2017-09-18T18:32:54+02:00"
-title = "Golang: Don’t afraid of makefiles" draft = true thumbnail = "/img/blog/gomakefile/back.jpeg"
 tags = [
     "golang","make","development"
 ]

 +++

-I'm using golang for a while.
+I'm using Golang for a while.
 During the development, I was used to repeatedly execute go tools commands.
 This was a bad habit on which I resign.
 It is not so painful if you use simple commands without any args.
 But in case of more complex tasks, naturally, it is going to be a pain.
 There are few options you can consider as a way out.
 You can use a bash script to do the work for you.
 Or better, at least for me, you can write a makefile.
 The make tool is there for this reason and in the makefile you can keep all your common tasks together.
-I'm not C/C++ guru to educate how to write the proper one, but in this post I put together the makefile which works for most of the projects.
-Let's go through the parts of it.
+I'm not "make tool guru" to be able to educate how to write the proper one, but in this post, I put together the makefile which works for most of my projects.
+Let's go through it.

 ```
     # Go parameters